Show All Frequently Asked Questions or filter by product:

 There is no added flavor included in the Ocu-GLO™, however, antioxidants tend to be bitter-tasting.
-If you are planning on emptying the contents, may be best to mix with some food that has a strong taste/odor, such as wet dog food.
 It is best if the dog does not chew the Gelcap and instead swallows it whole.
 The main reason for this is that if the Gelcap were chewed, the contents could stain carpet (and also the face of white dogs), but the staining easily washes out with water.
 Do not mistake this staining for blood!

 If your dog won't readily take Ocu-GLO™, all the "usual suggestions" that Veterinarians give pet owners apply.
-Here are some additional suggestions that you might find useful:
+You can also google search "how to pill my pet" for helpful tips.

 Two very important reasons that you can trust Ocu-GLO™: